 Above the entrance to the restaurant, this image from the iconic scene was hung.

-The famous bank robbery scene is set in downtown Los Angeles at the Citigroup Center.
-This location was also briefly seen in David Fincher’s “Fight Club.”
+The exterior of the famous bank robbery scene is set in downtown Los Angeles at the Citigroup Center.
+This same location was also briefly seen in David Fincher’s “Fight Club.”

-LOCATION: Intersection of W 5th St. and S Flower St., Los Angeles, CA 90071
+LOCATION: Intersection of W 5th St / S Flower St, Los Angeles, CA 90071

-This unique house, which sits on stilts over a hillside of L.A., was used as Trejo’s house, where he is discovered by McCauley near the end of the film.
-It’s on the same, small road as Kelso’s house from earlier in the film, making it quite likely both of those scenes were shot on the same day.
+Trejo’s house, much like Eady’s, sits on stilts over a hillside of L.A., where he is discovered by McCauley near the end of the film.
+It sits on the same small road as Kelso’s house from earlier in the film, which was discovered as a result of finding this home for the film.

 LOCATION: 1219 Dodds Cir, Los Angeles, CA 90063

 Neil talks with Eady as the two look out over the ocean next to this tree.
 It’s located next to a popular park in Pacific Palisades known as The Point at the Bluffs, which has a beautiful view over the water.